magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_dhamma-goes-westward.md

 The Dhamma Goes Westward
 ========================

-: A friend of mine went to practise with a Zen teacher.
+*Question*: A friend of mine went to practise with a Zen teacher.
 He asked him, ‘When the Buddha was sitting beneath the Bodhi tree, what was he doing?’
 The Zen master answered, ‘He was practising zazen!’
 My friend said, ‘I don’t believe it.’
 The Zen master asked him, ‘What do you mean, you don’t believe it?’
-My friend said, ‘I asked the same question and he said, “When the Buddha was sitting under the Bodhi tree, he was practising” So everybody says the Buddha was doing whatever they do.’
+My friend said, ‘I asked Goenka the same question and he said, “When the Buddha was sitting under the Bodhi tree, he was practising vipassanā!”
+So everybody says the Buddha was doing whatever they do.’

-: When the Buddha sat out in the open, he was sitting beneath the Bodhi tree.
+*Answer*: When the Buddha sat out in the open, he was sitting beneath the Bodhi tree.
 Isn’t that so?
 When he sat under some other kind of tree, he was sitting beneath the Bodhi tree.
 There’s nothing wrong with those explanations.
 ‘Bodhi’ means the Buddha himself, the one who knows.
 It’s OK to talk about sitting beneath the Bodhi tree, but lots of birds sit beneath the Bodhi tree.
 Lots of people sit beneath the Bodhi tree.
 But they are far from such knowledge, far from such truth.
 Yes, we can say, ‘beneath the Bodhi tree’.
 Monkeys play in the Bodhi tree.
 People sit there beneath the Bodhi tree.
 But this doesn’t mean they have any profound understanding.
 Those who have deeper understanding realize that the true meaning of the ‘Bodhi tree’ is the absolute Dhamma.